ruby-cube/rue/packages/archer/README.md

 ## Targeted Listening

-Archer’s heed function is a targeted listener for performance reasons.
+Archer’s re function is a targeted listener for performance reasons.
 See [Planify: Targeted Listeners](https://github.com/ruby-cube/rue/tree/main/packages/planify#targeted-listeners) for more information on targeted listeners and how to generate deterministic target ids.

 <br/>
 <br/>